RichardDavies81/RMED901group_project/README.md

 corrplot for visulization and cor_pmat.
 High degee of correlation with age and orderset, pan_day and col_rec_tat.
 Note data is right skewed due to many infants in the dataset

 # Does the time spent waiting for the test result improve during these 100 days that the dataset includes?
-Violin plot and scatterplot indicates little change over the pandemic with mean rec_var_tat staying at approximately 5.5 to 5.8 hrs
+Violin plot and scatterplot (ggplot, geom_violin and geom_point) indicates little change over the pandemic with mean rec_var_tat staying at approximately 5.5 to 5.8 hrs

 # Were there more females than males that took the test at a drive through?